 - Don’t criticize the caregiver

-Offer The Caregiver A Break – I was the only one near enough to help my parents.
+Caregivers Need A Break – I was the only one near enough to help my parents.
 My only sibling lived four hours away.
 She came down roughly every two to three months for a weekend, which gave me a much needed break.

 Being a caregiver is stressful, both emotionally and physically.
 It isn’t easy to maintain a cheerful attitude while handling someone else’s physical needs, setting up their medications, paying their bills, making sure they have food and supplies, taking them to appointments, etc.